 You do not learn anything from AWOL except how to sell AWOL- which, from what I understand, makes this a pyramid-type scheme.
 The only people earning money with AWOL are the ones who got in at the start.
 That truly sucks.
 Thats how MLM’s work, like Herbalife.

 Related Post: How to start a blog and make money online

 The problem with this type of MLM program is that it gets harder and harder to find people who will sign up.
 The more bad reviews out there, the harder it gets to find people to sign up.

 And if AWOL tanks?
 You have nothing to fall back on.
 Sketchy, especially now that they ditched their most expensive component (I still wonder why…do you?)

-$15,000.00 (Now $10,837) is a lot of money to spend, especially since you do not get to “try before you buy”.
+$15,000.00 (Now $10,886) is a lot of money to spend, especially since you do not get to “try before you buy”.
 How do you know what you are really getting for $99, until you pay and check it out?
 And that is when the up-sells begin…

 Cheers and Happy Blogging!
 Follow me on Pinterest